sangjae4309/gem5-ramulator2/README.md

 - `mem/`: contains a ramulator2 wrapper and config file. transfer files to `gem5/src/mem`
 - `common/`: contains a option file. transfer files to `gem5/configs/common`
 - `ramulator2_tmp/`: contains a Sconscript to include ramultor2 in compiling. transfer files to `gem5/ext/ramulator2/
-- `example/`: example scripts to run gem5.
+- `example/`: example scripts and binary file to test.
 - example/mcf_only_4core_example.cmd shows an example of running mcf, one of benchmark in SPEC2006.
 - The detail about what the files do can be seen on [How to integerate Ramulator2 to gem5](https://sangjae4309.github.io/docs-gem5/external_simulator/ramulator2).